Actual Freedom – The Actual Freedom Mailing List Correspondence

 RESPONDENT: I gather that when you say ‘the sensuous experience is typically aesthetic’, you are pointing to that state where, as you say, ‘only the sensate world exists in all its splendour and brilliance’.

 RICHARD: No, I am not pointing to the aesthetic experience (sensuous) when I say ‘only the sensate world exists in all its splendour and brilliance’ ...
 I am referring to the apperceptive experience.
-Vis.:
+Viz.:

 • [Richard]: ‘... apperception is direct perception (perception unmediated by any identity whatsoever) which is the same thing as saying direct sensation – be it ocular sensation, cutaneous sensation, gustatory sensation, olfactory sensation, aural sensation or even proprioceptive sensation – because in the PCE, and in an actual freedom, only the sensate world exists in all its splendour and brilliance.
+(Richard, Actual Freedom List, No. 34, 11 July 2002).

 RESPONDENT: My question then: How do the qualities of ‘splendour and brilliance’ present themselves AS splendour and brilliance?